Solomon Molcho: Mystic studies

-Molcho became a master Talmudist and biblical exegist and then studied the Kabbalah with Joseph Taitazak.
+Molcho became a master Talmudist and Hebrew Bible exegete and then studied the Kabbalah with Joseph Taitazak.
 Although it is not certain that Joseph Karo and Solomon Alkabetz met Molcho, he inspired them, mainly because of his martyrdom.
-He then wandered as a preacher through Italy and Turkey and achieved a great reputation and suggested that the Messianic kingdom would come in 1535 or 1540.
+He then wandered as a preacher through Italy and Turkey and achieved a great reputation and suggested that the messianic kingdom would come in 1535 or 1540.
 In 1529, Molcho published a portion of his sermons under the title Derashot, a book later renamed Sefer ha-Mefo'ar.
-Returning to Italy, he was opposed by prominent Jews including Jacob Mantino ben Samuel, who feared that he might cause unrest among the Jews.
+Returning to Italy, he was opposed by prominent Jews, including Jacob Mantino ben Samuel, who feared that he might cause unrest among the Jews.
 He was given an audience before Pope Clement VII and gained his favor, as well as that of some Judeophile cardinals at Rome.
-He warned the Pope to leave Rome as the city would soon be flooded and sent a message warning of an imminent earthquake to King John III of Portugal.
-The occurrence of a deadly flood on 8 October 1530, and an earthquake in Lisbon on 26 January 1531, raised Molcho's reputation among the religious and political authorities.
+He warned the Pope to leave Rome as the city would soon be flooded and sent a message warning of an imminent earthquake to John III of Portugal.
+The occurrence of a deadly flood on 8 October 1530 and an earthquake in Lisbon on 26 January 1531, raised Molcho's reputation among the religious and political authorities.